 You and your spouse will work directly with our expert mediator and company founder, Joe Dillon.
 And he will actively guide you through the same comprehensive, dignified and high quality divorce mediation process he provides to clients who mediate in-person.

 Mediating virtually was great because it was more convenient and easier to work around busy work and travel schedules.

 Plus, having multiple sessions to work through matters took a lot of the pressure off and proper consideration could be given to the different aspects of the agreement.

-If you and/or your spouse live in California, Illinois, New Jersey, New York, Pennsylvania, or Washington, you can use our extremely popular and cost-effective Mediation-On-The-Go online divorce mediation format (also referred to as online mediation or virtual mediation).
+If you and/or your spouse live in California, Illinois, New Jersey, New York, Pennsylvania, Washington State, Colorado, Michigan, Minnesota or Wisconsin, you can use our extremely popular and cost-effective Mediation-On-The-Go online divorce mediation format (also referred to as online mediation or virtual mediation).

 And don't forget...You can still choose to use our Mediation-In-A-Day option and mediate in-person (face-to-face) at one of our local meeting locations, if you prefer.